 SOPs in a SAAS Environment

 I’ve spent much of my professional life building software, not working in aviation, but allow me to translate.
-In a Software as a Service (SAAS) environment, processes like Kanban and Scrum are essential to delivering projects on time and to specification.
+In a Software as a Service (SAAS) environment, processes like Kanban y Scrum are essential to delivering projects on time and to specification.
 However, once your software service is running, bugs inevitably pop up, and servers and Internet connections fail, resulting in unexpected situations for the code.
 These events require prompt attention, and ignoring them or building a queue to fix them one by one, is like employing the wrong tool.
 You run the risk of a service meltdown and possibly even worse consequences—imagine the phone system for a 911 service failing.